5G Mobile Networks

-Beyond speed and latency, fifth-generation mobile networks, 5G networks , will contribute much more than is believed: they represent a great opportunity to go around the entire industrial world in the coming years.
-Its great opportunities are to achieve greater efficiency and productivity in the work of the future.
+Beyond speed and latency, fifth-generation mobile networks, 5G networks, will contribute much more than is believed: they represent a great opportunity to go around the entire industrial world in the coming years.
+Its great opportunities are to achieve greater efficiency, Offerte internet mobile, productivity in the work of the future.
 A challenge within the reach of all businesses, although with important nuances : in 2019 the starting point was given but there are still great challenges that reduce the initial euphoria.

 This year the first stone has been laid, but everything indicates that it will have a great tour: it is estimated that by 2025 this technology will represent 15% of global mobile connections.
 Apart from technical minutiae, the industry as a whole will be able to benefit from this technological base.
 There are many opportunities to digitally transform the way of manufacturing goods or providing services.
 First, believe the experts consulted, it will mean the end of cable connections and have greater control of production.

 Telecommunications companies have begun to invest around 160 billion dollars each year in the expansion and updating of their networks, according to a report from the GSMA, a worldwide organization of mobile operators.
-The 5G will contribute about 2.2 billion dollars to the global economy in the next 15 years, with key sectors such as industry, public, professional and financial services, which will be the most benefited by this still emerging technology that has been the focus of conflict between the US and Chinese powers.
+The 5G will contribute about 2.2 billion dollars to the global economy in the next 15 years, with key sectors such as industry, public, professional and financial services, which will be the most benefited by this still emerging technology that has been the focus of conflict.
 A fight for total technological control in which Europe has lagged behind.
-In four years’ time it is estimated that there are 1,500 million subscribers.
+In four years’ time, it is estimated that there are 1,500 million subscribers.

 In a few years, experts predict, there will have been great advances in this regard by introducing more advanced robotization systems in companies, more efficient data processing, the appearance of remote work or the development of autonomous vehicles, saving travel costs.
 The era of 5G will create different connections with different characteristics depending on the demand of the device, thus allowing hundreds of machines to connect to the internet wirelessly.
 Another problem to solve is latency, that is, the speed of the connection response.
 In 4G it is not fast enough to support, for example, the autonomous car with total safety.
-For Luis Abad, general director of the Altran consultancy, this technology will allow the industry to “decouple computing that was done locally on the objects and machines of the same and take the computing to the end of the network.”
+This technology will allow the industry to “decouple computing that was done locally on the objects and machines of the same and take the computing to the end of the network.”

 5G Network Obstacles